 Engagement parties happen right after that favorite couple in your life decides to take the next step.
 It’s a great way for friends and family to share in the happiness and let loose.
-But you may wonder: Are you supposed to bring a gift?
+But before attending, you may wonder: __Are you supposed to bring a gift?

+If you’re still uncertain about whether or not to bring a gift, consider the formality of the event (is the party on the more casual side or are more formal plans involved?), your plans for attending the wedding (if you can’t attend the special day, an engagement party gift may be the perfect time to wish them a congratulations), and your budget (this one’s self explanatory).
 Unfortunately, at an engagement party, chances are the couple hasn’t gotten around to creating their registry just yet.
 So what’s an appropriate gift for an engagement party?
 More often than not, invited guests bring a small and meaningful gift.

 You shouldn't feel pressured to spend an exorbitant amount of money or that you need to spend hours putting this together.
 If you are attending the engagement party you more than likely will be attending the wedding, so you'll want to plan ahead for the other expenses that come with that such as the shower and wedding gift.
 Generally, it’s a good idea to spend what you can afford and also to get something that you think the couple will love and even potentially use.